sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 ## Task-oriented

-Reminds users of tasks requiring their action.
+Remind users of tasks requiring their action.
 Some examples are:

 - Requestor to complete a saved draft of system account creation request.
 - Approver to approve or reject a system account creation request.